Ford Taurus (third generation): Reception

 The third-generation Taurus and Sable sedans were unveiled at the Cobo Center during the 1995 North American International Auto Show in Detroit, and garnered more attention from journalists and publications than any other car at the show.
 The wagon was unveiled on February 9, 1995 at the Chicago Auto Show, and garnered similar amounts of attention.
 After their respective unveilings, both vehicles became among the most anticipated new cars of the 1996 model year, similar to the first generation Taurus.

-The first third-generation Taurus rolled off the assembly line on July 12, 1995 at the Chicago Assembly Plant.
+The first third-generation Taurus was built on July 12, 1995 at the Chicago Assembly Plant.
 Ford Chairman Alexander Trotman, who took part in the ceremonies, was joined by state and local politicians and union and plant officials in dipping their hands in yellow paint to "autograph" the hood of the first Taurus off the line.
 The hood is earmarked for permanent display at the plant.
 The Taurus was released to showrooms on September 24 of that year, and sales began a week later on October 1.
 The Taurus was released almost a week later than the Sable, as Ford designers consulted a $500 Sherman Oaks, California astrologer to figure out the best solstice date to release the car.

 Reception to the new Taurus by automotive publications was generally positive.
 Road & Track gave the Taurus a good review upon its release, and found its handling and refinement impressive.
 Motor Trend also gave the Taurus a positive review, although they found the oval styling awkward at first glance.
 Despite this, they found it to have many redeeming qualities.
 However, unlike the first-generation Taurus, it fell short of their Car of the Year award, which was instead awarded to the redesigned 1996 Dodge Caravan.